scnslabutsa/myhthelperEduContent/_episodes/T.md

 **Targeted Therapy**
 Drug therapies designed to attack specific molecular agents or pathways involved in the development of cancer.
 Trastuzumab (Herceptin) is an example of a targeted therapy used to treat breast cancer.

-**Tertiles**
-Categories of an exposure (like body weight or exercise) based on three equal parts of the total number of people in the study.

 **Therapeutic Touch**
 An integrative or complementary therapy where trained practitioners enter a semi-meditative state and hold their hands just above a person’s body to sense energy imbalances due to illness.
 Healing energy is then said to transfer to the person.